Frijol/climate-change/GLOSSARY.md

 ## multijunction cells
 a type of photovoltaic that is layered to react with every wavelength of light.
 It is extremely efficient and extremely expensive, used in the Mars rover and with utility-scale CSP PV plants

+## nacelle
+a streamlined housing or tank for something on the outside of an aircraft or motor vehicle

 ## NAPCC
 National Action Plan on Climate Change